worknenjoy/gitpay/README.md

 ## What is Gitpay?

-We offer a marketplace for developersand platforms that use git for on demand project needs, using the Git Workflow as contract to deliver issues solved and be rewarded for contribute.
+We offer a marketplace for contributors and projects that use git for on demand project needs, using the Git Workflow as contract to solve issues and reward contributors.

 * You can complete tasks with open collaboration and receive bounties for it
 * Companies can receive reports, fixes and enhancements about the project by developers and offer bounties to complete required tasks